ishikki-akabane/GramDB/README.md

 ## Contributing
 Contributions are welcome If you find any issues or have suggestions, please open an issue or submit a pull request.
 ## License
-GramDB is licensed under the MIT License.
+GramDB is licensed under the GPU License.